Z-K-L/OpenCFD-FWH/README.md

 (*under review*)

 # For problems
-Any problems encounter with the code, you can publish themon Issues。
+Any problems encounter with the code, you can publish them on Issues.